gmnr/gmnr.github.io/content/reading/never-split-the-difference.md

 - Put out a first offer at 65% of target, then go to 85%, 95% and 100% of target;
 - Make final offer a non-round number, that seems the result of complex calculations
-- Then at last moment throw in something else non-monetary (and possibly useless) to show you are at your limit.
+- Then at last moment throw in something else non-monetary (and possibly useless) to show you are at your limit.<br>
   Unexpected conciliatory gestures like this are hugely effective because they introduce a dynamic called reciprocity; the other party feels the need to answer your generosity in kind.
 They will suddenly come up on their offer,